 When I don’t make Mac & Cheese from scratch, like you know – at 7 in the morning, I whip up a box of Annie’s Organic Mac & Cheese.
 I toss in some chopped carrots from the garden with the noodles while they are cooking and minced spinach at the end when I stir in the powdered cheese, butter and milk.
 I add some fresh grated cheese too, whatever’s on hand.
 Strawberries and grapes are two of Wyndham’s favorite snacks, as is anything from the organic snack line for toddlers from President’s Choice.

 I’m a big fan of leftovers for lunch.
-Especially when it’s something so healthy as quinoa salad with tons of fruit and veg in it that my toddler will eat.
+Especially when it’s something so healthy as quinoa salad with tons of fruits and vegetables in it that my toddler will eat.
 Raspberries and cubed cantaloupe are also popular snack choices around here.

 Nothing foreign here.
 It’s all in the presentation, which yes is important when trying to get your toddler to eat their lunch on their own at school.
 Just is.
 I can’t be alone in that!
 Carrot sticks (fresh from the garden, which means my toddler eats them up with pride because that really works I’ve found…grow food with your kids and they’ll be more inclined to eat it), banana slices, and granola bar.
 Sliced ham (leftovers from crock-pot ham) and cheddar cheese wrap rolls.
 This is where those panda bear food picks come in handy.
 Lifting up sandwiches and wraps can get tricky for chubby little fingers.
 This makes it easier AND cute.
 Wyndham is highly amused by those little picks.
 Also shown: halved dried prunes and apricots.

-I'm seeing a lot of sandwich alternative lunch ideas on Pinterest these days, which is fine - if your kid is celiac or something.
-Mine's not.
 Sandwiches need to be celebrated and embraced.
 They are easy and yummy.
 The end.
 The one shown above is made on sprouted 12 grain spelt bread with leftover roast chicken, avocado mayo, tomatoes (from our garden – yep) and cheddar.
-Cuke and red pepper sticks (again from our garden).
+Cucumber and red pepper sticks (again from our garden).
 I won’t stop testifying to the fact that growing a vegetable garden this summer has been one of the best things I’ve ever done in my life.
 Also shown: simple chunks of juicy sweet orange, dried apple slices, and raspberries in those awesome snack containers listed previously.

-All Hail Hard Boiled Eggs & Kielbabasa 8 of 12
+7. All Hail Hard Boiled Eggs & Kielbasa

 Offering a wide variety of tastes, colors and textures is key when feeding one’s toddler – especially when you’re not around to cajole them into eating just a bit more!
 Oh, please more than two bites!
 I don’t always use those little metal fruit and veg cutters, but when I do I feel like a supermom.
 It’s in the little things.